-This behaviour code outlines the conduct that Reach expects from all our volunteers and staff.
-This includes trustees, volunteer branch coordinators, agency staff, interns, students on work placement and anyone who is undertaking duties for the organisation, whether paid or unpaid.
+This behaviour code outlines the conduct that Reach expects from our members, volunteers and staff.
+Volunteer roles include: trustees, ambassadors, branch coordinators, mentors, fundraisers, event and Reach Team volunteers and anyone who is undertaking duties for Reach in a voluntary capacity.
+Staff roles include: Reach team staff, contracted roles, agency staff, interns, students on work placement and anyone who is undertaking duties for Reach in a paid capacity.

-The behaviour code is there to help us protect children and young people from abuse.
-It has been informed by the views of children and young people.
+The behaviour code is there to help us protect Reach members, children, young people and adults from abuse and to protect the integrity of our organisation.
+It has been informed by the views of Reach members, including children and young people.

-Reach is responsible for making sure everyone taking part in our activities has seen, understood, and agreed to follow the code of behaviour, and that they understand the consequences of inappropriate behaviour.
+Reach is responsible for making sure everyone taking part in our activities has seen, understood, and agreed to follow the behaviour code and that they understand the consequences of inappropriate behaviour.